 Financing

-Public spending on health in Georgia is mainly drawn from general tax revenues and allocated to the UHC Program and vertical programs, all of which are administered by the SSA and NCDC and Public Health.
+Public spending on health in Georgia is mainly drawn from general tax revenues and allocated to the UHC Program and vertical programs, all of which are administered by the SSA and NCDC.
 The UHC Program accounts for the largest share of public spending on health (over 70 percent in past three years) and has been increasing over time due to the expansion of UHC benefits and largely attributed to curative care services provided at hospitals.

 Between 2012 and 2014, the public share of total health spending increased substantially from 19 percent to 28.2 percent (Suggested Figure with Total Health Expenditures by Source of Financing), with much of the increase associated with the introduction of the UHC Program as mentioned above.